FAIRDataTeam/ODEX4all-UseCases/Limagrain/README.md

 ## Explaination of files:

+Based on the [User Requirements](https://github.com/DTL-FAIRData/ODEX4all-UseCases/tree/master/Limagrain/userRequirements).
+The following folder structure give an overview and explaination of files.

 ### data folder:
 consists of Crop Ontology terms, Title Terms (List provided by Limagrain), Keywords list (provided by Limagrain).
 Corpus is not in this folder for confidentiality reasons.